-Unfortunately, having an individual write a “hot check” is a common occurrence.
+Unfortunately, having an individual write a “hot check” is a common occurrence and is also known as theft by check.
 Many times, the individual who writes the check is fully aware that he or she does not have sufficient funds to cover the amount on the check.
 However, on some occasions, it is an honest mistake.

 According to section 34.41 of the Texas Penal Code, it is illegal for an individual to pass a check for the payment of money, knowing that the issuer of the check does not have sufficient funds in or on deposit with the bank, for the full payment of the check, as well as all other outstanding checks at that time.